Kerman: History

-The present city of Kerman was rebuilt in the 19th century to the northwest of the old city, but the city did not return to its former size until the 20th century.

 Demographics

 Ethnicity and religion

-The people of Kerman are Persians, and most are Muslim.
-Kerman is a religious conservative city.
-Kerman has a small Zoroastrian minority.
+The people of Kerman are Persians, and are mostly Muslim, with a small Zoroastrian minority.

 Population

 The population of the city in 1996 was 385,000.
 At the time of the 2006 national census, the city's population was 496,684 in 127,806 households.
 The following census in 2011 counted 534,441 people in 147,922 households.
-The 2016 census measured the population of the city as 537,718 people in 162,677 households.
+The 2016 census measured the population of the city at 537,718 people in 162,677 households.

 It is the largest and most developed city in the province and one of the most important cities in southeastern Iran.
-It is also one of the largest cities of Iran in terms of area.
+It is also one of the largest cities in Iran in terms of area.
 Kerman is famous for its long history and strong cultural heritage.
 The city is home to many historic mosques and Zoroastrian fire temples.
 Kerman has been the capital city of Iranian dynasties several times during its history.
 It is located on a large, flat plain, 800 km (500 mi) south-east of Tehran, the capital of Iran.